Psyche In Depth

 Training

-At the beginning of an epoch, after the Warmup phase ends, clients are assigned specific tasks that require them to train the model on a portion of the data.
+At the beginning of a round, either after the Warmup or Witness phase ends, clients are assigned specific tasks that require them to train the model on a portion of the data.

 The coordinator contains information that uniquely assigns pieces of training data to clients based on the current round.